Stop WordPress from Overwriting .htaccess File

 • Permalink structure: Changing the URL structure from the Settings menu in WordPress.

-Note: Before making any changes, it’s wise to back up your website.
-This ensures you can swiftly revert to the previous state if anything goes awry.
+Before making any changes, back up your website.
 WP Staging offers a simple solution for setting up automatic backups.
-For additional assistance, refer to the backup and restore guide.
+For rollback steps, see the backup and restore guide.

 Login to your hosting account and find the File Manager under the Files section.